 We also do a few quality control checks throughout these steps to make sure the transcript text and speaker names are correct.

 Note: We offer two types of human transcription services for enterprise users.
-Both options are ultra-secure, and we can provide recommendations on which to choose based on your individual needs during your.
+Both options are ultra-secure, and we can provide recommendations on which to choose based on your individual needs during your free product demo.

 You can use Reduct as a high-quality transcription service and that's it: Once your computer or human transcript is ready, you can download it from our platform for whatever you need.